Healthy Pumpkin Bread Recipe

 - Preheat oven to 350°F. Spray two large loaf pans with nonstick baking spray.

 - In a large bowl, combine pumpkin, beaten eggs, sugar, yogurt, milk and vanilla.
-Whisk until combined.
+Whisk until combined.1 can (15 oz.)
+100% pure pumpkin, 3 large eggs, lightly beaten, 1 cup sugar, ¾ cup plain Greek yogurt, ¾ cup milk, 2 teaspoons pure vanilla extract

 - Add whole wheat flour, all-purpose flour, baking soda, baking powder, salt, and pumpkin pie spice to top of wet ingredients.
-Lightly sift dry ingredients with spoon or fingertips until combined, then fold dry ingredients into pumpkin mixture.
-Stir until combined but do not overmix.
+Lightly stir dry ingredients with spoon or fingertips until combined.
+(If you prefer, you can mix the dry ingredients in a separate bowl.)
+Fold dry ingredients into pumpkin mixture.
+Stir until combined but do not overmix.2 cups whole wheat flour, 1 ½ cups all-purpose flour, 2 teaspoons baking soda, 1 teaspoon baking powder, 1 teaspoon salt, 2 teaspoons pumpkin pie spice

 - Divide the batter evenly between the two loaf pans and smooth tops (see note).
 Bake for 50 minutes or until bread tests done (a toothpick inserted in the middle should come out clean, or with a few crumbs clinging).